 Hearts at Home In-Home Care can assist as well.
 Our caregivers provide a watchful eye and ear for seniors, to observe any health issues or concerns and report them right away so that they can be addressed.
 We also provide medication reminders, to make certain meds are taken exactly when and how prescribed, eliminating missed or doubled doses that could also cause adverse prescription side effects.

-Contact us at 913-440-4209 to schedule a complimentary in-home consultation or to learn more about how a home health aid in Kansas City or the surrounding communities can provide much needed support for a senior loved one.
+Contact us at 913-440-4209 to schedule a complimentary in-home consultation or to learn more about how our home care in Lenexa or the surrounding communities can provide much needed support for a senior loved one.